 Pat has over 40 years of health care management and leadership experience, serving the last 35 years of her career at the University of Michigan Hospitals and Health Centers.
 She retired in 2012 as the Executive Director of C.S.
 Mott Children’s Hospital and Von Voigtlander Women’s Hospital.
 Pat oversaw the community hospital network affiliations, child advocacy program, community outreach, and philanthropy.
 In addition, she was responsible for the administration of the institution’s Community Health Initiative, Women’s Health Program, and Social Work across the Hospitals and Health Centers.
 She received her Master of Public Health from the University of Michigan School of Public Health and has served on the School’s Alumni Board of Governors and the Board of the Griffith Leadership Center.
 She currently sits on the Executive Committee of the Munson Health Care Foundation’s Children and Women’s Capital Campaign volunteers for the Road to Recovery Program for the American Cancer Society and serves on the Board of the University of Michigan Grand Traverse Alumni Club.

 Regina is a Vice President and Trust Relationship Manager for Greenleaf Trust.
 She has been a member of TBCAC’s board since 2017 and brings her experience of serving on many nonprofit boards in various capacities.
-She is a Certified Trust Financial Advisor and is responsible for providing the broad spectrum of fiduciary services to individuals and nonprofit organizations.
+She is a Certified Trust Financial Advisor and is responsible for providing a broad spectrum of fiduciary services to individuals and nonprofit organizations.
 She graduated with honors from Davenport University and is a graduate of Cannon Trust School.